-11 Registrations of other species
+10 Registrations of other species

-During the survey 2007-2014 92 fish taxa were recorded (Table 11.1).
-These include 4 genera and 88 species belonging to 34 families.
-Of the 92, 50 were recorded all years.
+During the 2007-2015 surveys a total of 95 fish taxa were recorded, including 93 species, 4 genera and one family belonging to 35 families (Table 10.1).
+50 species were recorded all years.
 Distribution maps of all species caught at the winter survey 2007-2012 were presented as a separate report (Wienerroither et al. 2013) similar to the Atlas of the Barents Sea fishes (Wienerroither et al. 2011, based on data from the ecosystem survey).
-Since the start of the winter survey (1981) the number of fish taxa recorded at the survey has increased mostly due to expansion of the area surveyed and better taxonomic skills and identification keys (Johannesen et al. 2009).
-During the eight years considered in this report, there was no increasing trend in the number of taxa recorded.
-Due to dedicated workshops on identification, better identification keys and routines for freezing difficult specimens for later identification on land by taxonomists the fish species identification was good.
-Still there are some groups that remain problematic, mainly liparids and eelpouts.
+Since the start of the winter survey (1981) the number of fish taxa recorded at the survey has increased due to expansion of the surveyed area, better taxonomic skills and identification keys (Johannesen et al. 2009), as well as routines for freezing difficult specimens for later identification on land by taxonomists.
+Still there are some groups which represent taxonomic challenges, mainly liparids and eelpouts.